 And we’re just fine with that.

 Hilary: So, I think there’s some positives that have come out of it.
 Let’s wait and see what 2021 brings for us, but thank you so much for talking to me today, Mich.
-You’ve got some amazing initiatives, which I think a lot of organizations can learn from.
+You’ve got some amazing initiatives, which I think a lot of organisations can learn from.
 So, congratulations on that and hope it all goes well.

 Mich: Thanks Hilary.
 And thanks for the chat.
 I really enjoyed it.